The Giant Who Had No Heart in His Body: Adaptations

 A Hungarian variant of the tale was adapted into an episode of the Hungarian television series Magyar népmesék ("Hungarian Folk Tales") (hu), with the title A kõszivü ember ("The Man with a Heart of Stone").
 In this version, three brothers depart home and arrive at a cottage, where an old man lets them spend the night.
 When they leave the next day, the old man asks them to find him a bride.
 The brothers go to a kingdom, and marry three princesses.
 On their way back, the couples pass by the old man's cottage.
 He petrifies five of them and takes the youngest princess for his wife.
 He reveals to her his heart is located inside a bird inside a mountain, far away.
 Years later, a boy is born to the mother of the brothers and leaves home to find their whereabouts.
 On his way, he shares his food with a ram and a dove, which, in return, give him a hair and feather to summon the animals should the boy need.

 The Storyteller

-The story was retold by John Hurt as an episode in Jim Henson's The Storyteller.
-It takes on a sadder tone, as the prince befriends the giant after freeing him from years of captivity in his father's castle, and after journeying to the mountain to get the egg and eventually releasing his brothers, beseeches them not to break the egg containing the giant's heart, as he promises now to be good.
+The story was retold by John Hurt as an episode in Jim Henson's The Storyteller which had Elliot Spiers as Prince Leo and Frederick Warder as the giant.
+It takes on a sadder tone, as the prince who is named Leo befriends the giant after freeing him from years of captivity in his father's castle.
+After journeying to the mountain to get the egg and eventually releasing his brothers, Prince Leo beseeches them not to break the egg containing the giant's heart, as he promises now to be good.
 The brothers break the heart, and a hill forms where the giant falls.
+The Storyteller later mentioned that when Prince Leo became king, he covered up what happened by stating that he returned the heart to the giant who never bothered his kingdom again.